Connect with us

 Prefab technology lowers costs by up to 30 per cent.
 PHOTO | FILE

-Some of the main advantages of precast technology include speed of construction, cost-saving and durability.
 Using this technology, a builder can save up to 90% of the time taken to put up a similar project using conventional construction methods, while saving costs by up to 30 per cent.

 The growing demand and acceptance of modern construction technology among local developers has lured a Chinese investor into the Kenyan real estate market.

-Boleyn Magic Wall Panel Limited is building a precast housing plant in Kitengela, Kajiado County, from where it will produce wall panels, hollow-core slabs for flooring/roofing, columns and prestressed beams.
+Boleyn Magic Wall Panel Limited is building a precast housing plant in Kitengela, Kajiado County, from where it will produce wall panels, hollow-core slabs for flooring/roofing, columns, and prestressed beams.

-The factory, which will launch its operations next month, has annual production capacity of 50,000 housing units and will employ over 200 people.
+The factory, which will launch its operations next month, has an annual production capacity of 50,000 housing units and will employ over 200 people.

 Jayson Maina is a technology reporter with a degree in Computer Science from JKUAT.
 He has covered emerging technologies and their impact on the construction industry for more than a decade.